shelleywong/CSCI211-Course-Materials/Programs/program05.md

 The file sim.cpp will contain the functions `main()` and `run_simulation()`.
 You may add helper function (such as `legal_int()` from [Lab 8, Exercise 3](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/lab08.md#exercise-3)).<br>

-Perform all the input in `main()`.
-Read the customers one at a time, create a Cust object for the new customer, and then insert the Cust onto a priority queue ordered by their arrival time (if you use arrival time as the priority, they will be ordered correctly). `arrival_q` would be a good name for this queue.
+Perform all the input in `main()` or another function in sim.cpp.
+Read the customers one at a time, create a Cust object for the new customer, and then insert the Cust onto a priority queue ordered by their arrival time (use the arrival time as the priority so that they will be ordered correctly). `arrival_q` would be a good name for this queue.
 Do not use `getline()` or `eof()` or `EOF`.<br>

 Once all the customers have been read and inserted into the arrival queue, call `run_simulation()`.
 You will need to pass to `run_simulation()`:
 * a reference to the arrival queue